The Mediterranean diet

 The Mediterranean diet: How it works

-Fish and olive oil provide healthy monounsaturated fats (MUFAs), which also contribute to satisfaction and don’t raise cholesterol levels the way saturated fat does.
+Fish and olive oil provide healthy unsaturated fats, which also contribute to satisfaction and don’t raise cholesterol levels the way saturated fat does.

 Most foods included in the Mediterranean diet are fresh and seasonal rather than highly processed.
 Preparation methods tend to be simple; foods are rarely deep-fried.